NOT UNDER THE LAW BUT UNDER GRACE

 From the beginning, God made it known that the circumcision He desires is the circumcision of the heart.
 This concept is found in the Torah.

-And that I also have walked contrary unto them, and have brought them into the land of their enemies; if then their uncircumcised hearts be humbled, and they then accept of the punishment of their iniquity: (Leviticus 26:41)
+and that I also have walked contrary to them and have brought them into the land of their enemies; if their uncircumcised hearts are humbled, and they accept their guilt— (Leviticus 26:41)

 “Their uncircumcised hearts.”